SamoraMachel/PythonProject-Script/README.md

 ## Requirement
 The project currently support `python 3` only.
-The project is also onlye supported on linux based system.
+The project is also only supported on linux based system.
 Support for other operating system will be added later. </br>

-Thes user is also requrired to had `pipenv` installed within the system.
+The user is also requrired to have `pipenv` installed within the system.
 For pip installation procedure use the link below:

 [pipenv installation guidek](https://pypi.org/project/pipenv/)